oauth2-proxy/oauth2-proxy/docs/README.md

 # Website

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+The structure of this folder follows the [versionned exemple exposed on their docs](https://docusaurus.io/docs/versioning#overview)

-## Installation
+## Install dependencies

 ```console
 yarn install
 ```

+note: you can use npm instead of yarn.

 ## Local Development